Ignacho02/Training-Load-Prediction-App/README.md

  ## Overview

+The **Training-Load-Prediction-App** leverages a Random Forest predictive model trained on player-specific and team-level training data, using a preprocessing pipeline that includes feature selection and normalization.
+The model predicts the external load that each player will likely experience in upcoming sessions.

-The **Training-Load-Prediction-App** main goal is to minimize the gap between prescribed external training load and actual perceived external load for football players.
+The main goal is to minimize the gap between prescribed external training load and actual perceived external load for football players.
 By addressing this, this project helps:

  - Optimize player performance
  - Reduce injury risk